kuvasz-uptime/kuvasz/CONTRIBUTING.md

 ## IDE Setup

-Kuvasz can be imported into IntelliJ IDEA by opening the `build.gradle` file.
+Kuvasz can be imported into IntelliJ IDEA by opening the `build.gradle.kts` file.

 ## Docker Setup